ouseful-oer/openlearn-molworld/molworld_00_07.md

 If the equilibrium position is very favourable, then the reason why Reaction 8.1 fails to occur at 525 °C must be that its rate is very slow.
 Usually, a reasonable response would be to increase the temperature yet further, but the structure and economy of the car gives us little scope to do this.
 The alternative is to use a __catalyst__, which leaves the equilibrium constant unchanged, while speeding the reaction up.

 Let us look at the changes that take place in the internal energy as reactants change progressively into products.
 Figure 52 shows a simplified version.
-The internal energies of the reactants (2NO + 2CO) and products (N2 + 2CO2) are marked by two 'platforms'.
+The internal energies of the reactants (2NO + 2CO) and products (N<sub xmlns:str="http://exslt.org/strings">2</sub> + 2CO<sub xmlns:str="http://exslt.org/strings">2</sub>) are marked by two 'platforms'.
 The platform for the products lies lower than that for the reactants.
 This shows that the internal energy change during the reaction is negative.

 ![Figure 52](testimages/s205_2_051i.jpg)